spacetelescope/jwst/docs/jwst/introduction.rst

   $ strun jwst.pipeline.Detector1Pipeline jw00017001001_01101_00001_nrca1_uncal.fits
   $ strun jwst.dq_init.DQInitStep jw00017001001_01101_00001_nrca1_uncal.fits

-Most pipelines also have an "alias", or short name, that can be used instead of the full class specification.
+Pipeline classes also have an "alias", or short name, that can be used instead of the full class specification.
 For example, ``jwst.pipeline.Detector1Pipeline`` has the alias ``calwebb_detector`` and can be run as
 ::